 Taken together, the experiences of General Education encourage students to develop a critical and inquiring attitude, an appreciation of complexity and ambiguity, a tolerance for and empathy with persons of different backgrounds or values and a deepened sense of self.

 Tier Two courses are organized into four study areas: Humanities, Natural Sciences, Individuals and Societies, and Arts.
 Tier Two courses provide a more in-depth examination of topics/concepts introduced in Tier One courses.
 Tier Two courses should only be taken upon the completion of the relevant Tier One strand.
-Tier Two courses carry department prefixes and numbers, and can serve as an introductory course for a major/minor, but it must be a first course so that students not majoring in the area are not at an academic disadvantage.
+Tier Two courses can serve as an introductory course for a minor, but it must be a first course so that students not minoring in the area are not at an academic disadvantage.